pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/filemanager.rst.txt

     :height: 64

 If you click on the **Add directory** icon you are prompted with a selection dialog for directories only.
-This will recursively import the directory, including dotfiles (files and directories starting with *.* on Linux)
+This will recursively import the directory.
+You can then choose if you want to import hidden files, and if you want to enable the usage of *.gitignore* files (git ignore rules files) if there's a *.gitignore* file in the selected directory.

 Because the application accesses IPFS in an *asynchronous* manner, importing even large amounts of data should not cause the application to hang or becoming